pattjoshi/interview-Q-A/oops.md

 # Constructor Overloading in Java

 - Constructor Overloading in Java **Same name but Different parameter**

+- They are arranged in a way that each constructor performs a different task.

+- They are differentiated by the compiler by the number of parameters in the list and their types.

 # How constructors are different from a normal member function?